-EAL and mainstream teachers work together to assess whether a child is at their age-appropriate level of English using this scale, based on teacher observations of classwork, homework and assessments.
-Once they are at the Consolidating Language Learning stage, then they can graduate from the EAL programme.
+At BSG we have taken the CEFR descriptors at different levels to create a series of Target Statements for different English Skills (Speaking, Reading, Writing & Listening), which describe what a child of a certain age should be able to achieve.
+EAL and mainstream teachers work together to assess whether a child is at their age-appropriate level of English using these Target Statements, based on teacher observations of classwork, homework, tests and assessments.
+If they generally are, then they can graduate from the EAL programme.
+For further details of the EAL Target Statements please refer to the Target Statements Booklets produced for each year group, or contact an EAL teacher.